Jeffreybekker/birthday-notifier/README.md

-# Birthday and Wedding Email Notifier 🥳🎂👰🏻🤵🏻‍♂️
+# Birthday and Wedding Email Notifier

-This Python project automatically sends a birthday and/or wedding e-mail every day at midnight, based on the data stored in a Supabase PostgreSQL database.
-It runs fully automated via GitHub Actions.
+This is a fully automated Python project that checks a Supabase PostgreSQL database daily and sends an email when someone has a birthday or a wedding day.

-## Features 🚀
+## Features

-- Fetches birthday and weddingday data from a Supabase Database
+- ✅ Fetches birthday and wedding data from a Supabase PostgreSQL database
-- Sends an email if someone has their birtday or wedding
+- 📧 Sends personalized emails using Gmail
-- Includes personalized name, gender-based salution and age
+- 🧠 Includes name, age calculation, and gender-based greetings
-- Automatically runs daily at 00:00 via GitHub Actions
+- 🕛 Automatically runs daily at 00:00 via GitHub Actions [Time Zone Info](#time-zone-info)
-- Keeps email credentials and database secrets secure via GitHub Actions
+- 🔐 Uses GitHub Actions Secrets to keep credentials and database info secure
+- 🧹 Code style checking with `flake8`

-## Technology Used ⚙️🛠️
+## Technology Used
 - Python 3.13
 - `psycopg2` for PostgreSQL database acces
 - `smtplib` and `email` for sending emails